 A time where it might be appropriate to write a “benefits” section is if the job is particularly bad or if you’re doing a post-construction window cleaning, but this part is entirely up to you.
 If it feels repetitive or like it’s not adding anything to your proposal, leave it out.
 There is plenty of time to upsell your company in other areas of the contract.

 After you’ve given your prospect your problem-solution statements, it is time to get to the actual service agreement.
 This part can be extraordinarily simple if you’re using Route.

-Open the app on your phone and go to the Proposal Generator.
+Open the app on your computer and go to the Proposal Generator.
 This intuitive tool allows you to create customized service agreements in seconds thanks to drop-down menus where you can select service types and times.

 Select the window cleaning service you want to perform from the menu, then select the frequency.
 You can add additional notes or pictures in each of these areas to help make the scope of work clearer to the prospect.

 You can also add in the total cost of each service based on the type of work and frequency you’ve chosen.

 It is also wise to add in what additional services will cost outside of your maintenance package.